latifyildirim/Hands-On-AWS/2023_02_09_VPC_3/README.md

 - Launch 3 Instances.

-  - First instance will be private  in "clarus-az1a-private-subnet" of "clarus-vpc-a",
+  - First instance will be private  in "latif-az1a-private-subnet" of "latif-vpc-a",
-  - Second instance will be public for bastion host in  "clarus-az1b-public-subnet" of "clarus-vpc-a"
+  - Second instance will be public for bastion host in  "latif-az1b-public-subnet" of "latif-vpc-a"
   - Third one will be public as "Windows" instance in "default VPC "